flaviocpontes/simple_json_formatter/README.md

 ## Compatibility

-Python versions 3.4+ are supported.
+Python versions 2.7 and 3.4+ are supported.